 In 2005 Heather began a novel based on the work of performance artist Marina Abramovic.
 This would prove to be a novel about endurance both in content and creation.
 Heather was the inaugural Writer in Residence at MONA in Hobart in 2012/13 while completing the novel.
 In 2016 The Museum of Modern Love was published by Allen & Unwin.

 In 2010 Heather partnered with Danielle Wood to create a children’s series for primary age readers.
 The first in the acclaimed series – Finding Serendipity – was published in Australia in 2013.
 It was quickly picked up by publishers Magellan in Germany and Henry Holt in the USA in a three book deal.
-Book two in the series is A Week Without Tuesday – published internationally in 2014/15 – and the third book and final book in the series – Blueberry Pancakes Forever – was published in Australia in May 2016 with Germany and the USA to follow.
+Book two is A Week Without Tuesday published internationally in 2014/15 and the third book is Blueberry Pancakes Forever published internationally in 2016/17.

 Sometimes when one writer talks to another, fascinating insights occur.
 Heather has interviewed a wide range of high profile authors in conjunction with Fullers Bookshop and the Tasmanian Writers Centre including: